Virtaset/Front/README.md

 - **Seeing the current elecricity prices** - Open the app and the current electricity prices will be displayed

+- **Calculate the elecricity price of your home** - Open the app and navigate to calculator tab.
+There you can calculate the elecricity cost of your house using preset elecricity usage or input your own

 - **See the history of electiricy prices** - Choose the "history" tab and view the history of electricity prices

 ## Built with